Click here for the home page

 Montreal was founded in 1642, on the site of an abandoned Indian village named Hochelaga, but otherwise New France remained in a precarious state for a generation.
 Outside of Quebec and Montreal, virtually no roads or any other infrastructure existed, and about the only French who traveled in the open were Jesuit missionaries and fur traders.
 They and anyone else who left the settlements did so at their peril, for the Iroquois now carried their war with the Huron into enemy territory.
 By 1650 they had all but destroyed the Huron and Algonquin tribes.
 Those French who met the Iroquois hoped for a quick death in battle, because if they were captured alive the Iroquois were fond of finishing them off through slow torture.(5)

 Things did not turn in favor of the French until the 1660s.
 In 1660 Adam Dollard des Ormeaux led a force of 16 French from Montreal, in a sally against an invading Iroquois force.
 They were ambushed, and none survived, but for some unknown reason the Iroquois withdrew, instead of continuing on to Montreal.
 After that, the Iroquois seemed to lose interest in attacking the French, because they staged fewer raids.
-In 1663, King Louis XIV declared New France a French province, and sent a French garrison and an official governor, who was upset to find out, after a census in 1666, that New France had a skewed population of 2,034 men and 1,181 women.
-To balance this out, the king sent 700 single women between the ages of 15 and 30, and faster population growth was encouraged by making it legal for indentured servants to go to New France.(6) It worked; when the next governor took over in 1672, the population had grown to 5,000, and New France was no longer in danger of being wiped out by Indians or natural disasters.
+Most important of all, the young king of France, Louis XIV, took an interest in the North American venture.
+He wanted to give France a great empire, and realized that with the Iroquois on the warpath, the New France colony would not survive, as long as it was treated as just another trading outpost.
+So in 1663, King Louis declared New France a French province, and sent a French garrison and an official governor, who was upset to find out, after a census in 1666, that New France had a skewed population of 2,034 men and 1,181 women.
+To balance this out, France resorted to the same solution as the English had when they sent "tobacco brides" to Virginia.
+This time the king of France sent 700 single women between the ages of 15 and 30, and faster population growth was encouraged by making it legal for indentured servants to go to New France.(6) It worked; when the next governor took over in 1672, the population had grown to 5,000, and New France was no longer in danger of being wiped out by Indians or natural disasters.

 On Newfoundland, French fishermen began settling the southern coast, and by 1655 there were enough of them to have their largest outpost, Placentia, declared the capital.
 Because the English had only settled Newfoundland's southeast corner, this allowed the French to claim the rest of the island.